 On the second Thursday of every month at 7:30am, the Monthly Park Meeting brings together FoP group members, community leaders, and park advocates from throughout Atlanta for education and networking, and to support each other in efforts to improve our parks and park system.

-Friends of the Park group members have the opportunity to attend workshops to learn and build their capacity to serve their community and park.
+Friends of the Park group members also have the opportunity to attend workshops to learn and build their capacity to serve their community and park.
 Workshops range from such useful topics as raising funds for your park, creating a planting plan, grant writing, volunteer leader training, and much more!

 Park Tool Shed (free tool rental)

 The Park Pride Tool Shed is a free service that provides basic landscaping tools and equipment to Friends of the Park groups to more efficiently equip volunteers for park projects.
 Learn More